To Top

 Patrick Monnin

-From online casino reviews to new sweepstakes legislation, Patrick Monnin has been covering the global iGaming market since March of 2021.
-A graduate of Loyola University Chicago, his work has been featured on Bonus, Legal Sports Report, Lineups, Daily Fantasy Cafe, PlayMA, PlayOH, and more.
-Patrick won a science fair back in 7th grade, but unfortunately, it’s been all downhill from there.
+From online casino reviews to new sweepstakes legislation, Patrick Monnin has been covering the global iGaming market for over half a decade.
+A graduate of Loyola University Chicago, his work has been featured on Bonus, Legal Sports Report, Lineups, Daily Fantasy Cafe, Gaming Today, and more.
+Patrick won a science fair back in 7th grade, but, unfortunately, it’s been all downhill from there.

 Want the Good Stuff?
 We’ve Got You.
 Get The Drop—Bonus.com’s sharp, weekly newsletter with the wildest gambling headlines actually worth your time.
 Plus, we’ll hit your inbox now and then with exclusive offers, big jackpots, and other things we’d hate for you to miss.